RonakRoy/RonakRoy.github.io/index.md

     title="Experience"
     page_url="/experience/"
     image_path="/assets/images/experience.jpg"
-    description="Through internships at Apple and Tesla and in research at MIT and UC San Diego, I have been able to extend and apply my knowledge of mechanical design, prototyping, manufacturing, instrumentation, control system development, electronics layout, and programming." %}
+    description="Through internships at Apple and Tesla and in research at MIT, I have been able to extend and apply my knowledge of mechanical design, prototyping, manufacturing, instrumentation, control system development, electronics layout, and programming." %}

 {% include card.html
     title="Portfolio"